pradeepcep/qwaver/README.md

 * creat easy way to leave feedback
 * email verification
 * a country or date selector when param is {country} or {date}
+* For parameters set maximum and minimum and numeric values
+* Add open graph social previews to results.
+This will necessitate making an image url
+* pre-populate for a new database two queries: list public tables, list columns given a table name

 #### URGENT
 * in results.py, connection type needs to be determined by port number